Schema Markup for Small Business: A Guide

 {"@context": "https://schema.org", "@type": "LocalBusiness", "name": "Your Business", "address": {"@type": "PostalAddress", "streetAddress": "123 Main St", "addressLocality": "City", "addressRegion": "ST"}, "telephone": "555-0100"}

 For WordPress, plugins like Yoast or Rank Math generate basic schema.
-For static sites, schema is part of the build template — every page gets the right schema type automatically during generation.
+For static sites, schema is part of the build template: every page gets the right schema type during generation.
+No plugin overhead, no conflicts between multiple schema plugins.

 Get Schema on Your Site

 If your current site has no schema (check with the Rich Results Test), our SEO service can add it.
 Schema implementation is included in SEO audits starting at $500.
-Or contact us for a full build that includes schema from the start.
+See our pricing page for full details, or contact us for a full build that includes schema from the start.

 Frequently Asked Questions